developer-zebra/developer-zebra-site/src/ehs/3-1/guide/settings/index.md

 ------

 ### USB Debugging Disabled
-Controls whether communication via USB is permitted between the device and a computer while the device is in User Mode.
+Controls whether communication via USB is permitted between the device and a computer while the device is in Admin or User Mode.
 A setting of 1 (default) or if left unspecified will prevent user access to the file system and all ADB functionality on the device. **Zebra recommends manually returning USB Debugging to its desired state before uninstalling EHS**.

 <img alt="" style="height:350px" src="usb_debug_disable.png"/>